jetimms/cashflow/README.md

 -----------------
 Start new periods with all items registered instead of unregistered.

-Create an action to unregister any unedited items.

-Create an action to register all items.

 Allow customizing of styles and colors.

 Allow saving of preferences on close.